Hackensack Drawbridge

 Kearny, New Jersey.
 It was operational until 1946, when a steamship crashed into it.

-Built and maintained by the Central Railroad of New Jersey (CNJ), the bridge was part of the Newark and New York Railroad, a rail line characterized as the "costliest railroad" by W. H. Schmidt Jr., a columnist for Trains.
+Built and maintained by the Central Railroad of New Jersey (CNJ), the bridge was part of the Newark and New York Branch, a rail line characterized as the "costliest railroad" by W. H. Schmidt Jr., a columnist for Trains.
 Opened on July 23, 1869, the line was routed between terminals at Newark and Jersey City, where passengers could transfer to ferries to New York.
 It also crossed the Passaic River and the Kearny Point peninsula.
 Freight cars regularly traversed the bridge to deliver to various industries in Harrison.

 Description

 From the west side of the rail via tunnel, four tracks converged into three, and then into two tracks to pass over the Hackensack Drawbridge.
 By 1913 the rail line, including the bridges across the rivers, was raised about 30 ft to avoid conflicts with maritime traffic in the newly developing port The draw span of the PD Draw over the Passaic had been relocated 185 ft upstream to create another bridge on a new alignment in 1912.

 By 1922, plans were made to improve the drawbridge's railway signal layout, increasing the number of interlocking levers, ground signals and bridge signals.
 The drawbridge tower employed three levermen.

 In 1897, a train carrying nearly 200 people derailed while crossing the bridge; there were no injuries.
 In 1940, the Port of New York Authority (now Port Authority of New York and New Jersey) cited the bridge as a navigational menace and called for its replacement.
 With war impending, the War Department in 1941 asked CNJ to replace the swing bridge with a vertical lift to afford better access to the Federal Shipbuilding and Drydock Company on Kearny Point.
 Plans were made, but the shortage of steel prevented the project from being constructed.